-One of the most difficult parts of talking about money is knowing what to say.
+I wrote this guide because one of the most difficult parts of talking about money is knowing what to say.
 That’s one reason why money conversations get emotional very quickly.
 We don’t know what to say, so we get frustrated with ourselves and with each other, and we resort to words and phrases that can be hurtful.

 I recommend being intentional at every step — from setting up the conversation to choosing your words carefully.

-So, how can you set the stage for a productive conversation?
+How can you set the stage for a productive conversation?

 Talking about money doesn’t need to be grounds for a fight.
 What if, at the end of each conversation, you felt more connected, on the same page, and confident about the life you’re building together?
 That’s the kind of conversation you should be having.
 Let’s go into how you can do this and what to avoid.

 First, set aside a time and place to proactively talk about money.

 I call this your “Rich Life Review.”
 Yes, it might feel odd to have a routine agenda set up — but I encourage you to have regular time scheduled to talk about money together.

 You should do this once a month, at a place you feel relaxed, and it should be just the two of you if possible.
 You want to avoid one partner getting caught off guard.
 Creating a proactive, calm place to have this conversation is the first step.